raymondjavaxx/dotstrings/README.md

 ```

 ## Strict Mode

-By default the parser runs in *strict mode*.
-This means that it will raise a `DotStrings::ParsingError` if it encouters coments that are not tied to a key-value pair.
-For example, the following file will raise an error the first comment is not followed by a key-value pair:
+By default, the parser runs in *strict mode*.
+This means that it will raise a `DotStrings::ParsingError` if it encounters comments that are not tied to a key-value pair.
+For example, the following file will raise an error because the first comment is not followed by a key-value pair:

 ```
 /* Spanish localizations */